Let’s say that you own a property in Portugal. One day Finanças (the tax office) wants to send you a letter, perhaps about some taxes that you owe.

-- You have a business in Portugal or you earn income in Portugal subject to income tax (IRS)
+- You have a business in Portugal or you earn income in Portugal subject to Portuguese income tax (IRS)

 What are the costs involved?

 You don’t need to pay a lawyer for fiscal representation – anyone who’s a resident in Portugal can be your fiscal representative – but many people who aren’t resident in Portugal choose to use a lawyer.
 Well, they don’t choose: if you’re moving to Portugal, you usually don’t know anyone you can ask to be your representative.

 Most lawyers charge a fee for obtaining the NIF (normally required) and then an ongoing annual fee for fiscal representation.
 This is because being a fiscal representative carries certain obligations and the person or company can be held liable.
 This is typically something like €200 for the NIF and then €200 per year for fiscal representation, although fees vary from around €50 to as much as €1,000.

-Bordr.io, for example, charges $150 to obtain a NIF (or $140 when you use the code PORTUGALIST), which includes 12 months of fiscal representation.
-After that, and assuming you don’t cancel your subscription, they will bill you $150 once per year for ongoing fiscal representation.
+Bordr.io, as mentioned, charges €150 to obtain a NIF (or €140 when you use this link), which includes 12 months of fiscal representation.
+After that, and assuming you don’t cancel your subscription, they will bill you €150 once per year for ongoing fiscal representation.
 Any correspondence from Finanças will be forwarded digitally.

 Are the services that charge €500 or €1,000 better?
 It doesn’t make a huge difference in obtaining the NIF, but you don’t want a company with such poor customer service to be your point of contact with Finanças.